jairobernardesjunior/023_Financial_nlp_project_sentiment_stock/README.md

 ### Objective:
 - In this project, we will perform a sentiment analysis of data published on X (Twitter), in real time, relating to stock market quotes.
 This analysis can be passed on to our investors, through sentiment percentages, whether the messages about the quotes present a positive or negative trend for the subject in question.

-- Nesse projeto vamos fazer uma análise de sentimentos de dados publicados no X (twitter), em tempo real, relativo às cotações da bolsa de valores.
-Essa análise vai poder passar para nossos investidores, através dos percentuais de sentimentos, se as postagens sobre as cotações, apresentam uma tendência positiva ou negativa para o assunto tratado.
+- Nesse projeto vamos fazer uma análise de sentimento de dados publicados no X (twitter), em tempo real, relativo às cotações da bolsa de valores.
+Essa análise vai poder passar para nossos investidores, através dos percentuais de sentimento, se as postagens sobre as cotações, apresentam uma tendência positiva ou negativa para o assunto tratado.

 ### Data Origin:
 - Dataset: financial_tweets.csv